dapr/dotnet-sdk/samples/AspNetCore/GrpcServiceSample/Readme.md

  The application will listen on port 5000 for GRPC.

+*NOTE: Because of this [bug](https://github.com/dapr/dapr/issues/1883), only can use port 5000 without TLS.*

  ### Client Examples

 See InvokeGrpcBalanceServiceOperationAsync, InvokeGrpcDepositServiceOperationAsync and InvokeGrpcWithdrawServiceOperationAsync on DaprClient project.